 Vouch needs to be as lightweight as possible: its job should be to work out what to do and when to do it, but to hand off as much of the work as possible to the beacon nodes and signers.
 By reducing the amount of code in Vouch the potential for failure is reduced, and it also benefits from advances in beacon nodes performance and stability.

-Vouch works with multiple beacon node implementations: it can operate with Prysm, Lighthouse and Teku today, and will support other beacon nodes over time.
+Vouch works with multiple beacon node implementations: it can operate with Lighthouse, Nimbus, Prysm and Teku.

 Swapping from one beacon node to another simply requires pointing it at a different beacon node.
 The user need not worry about movement of keys, multiple instances running at the same time, and other manual operations.

 Vouch plays its part in securing validator funds by providing its own layer of protection.
 It is strict in terms of validating the information it receives, ensuring that erroneous or anomalous data is caught and rejected early rather than creating incorrect attestations or proposals.